tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 title: Using Shadow Buckets for Fun and Thumbnails
 description: >
   Exploring Tigris' shadow bucket feature for fun and thumbnails.
-In the blog post the feature will be used in an less conventional fashion to generate thumbnails, where source files as well as generated thumbnails are stored on Tigris, to also make use of the included CDN feature.
+In the blog post the feature will be used in an less conventional fashion.
+An additional elixir service will generate thumbnails, where source files as well as generated thumbnails are stored on Tigris, while making use of the included CDN features of Tigris.
 keywords: [object storage, blob storage, s3, thumbnail, images, cloudfront, cdn]
 authors: [bmi]
 tags: [object storage, blob storage, s3, thumbnail, images, cloudfront, cdn]